microsoft/CCF/sphinx/source/recovery.rst

     --tls-host=tls_ip --tls-pubhost=tls_public_ip --tls-port=tls_port --ledger-file=ledger_file
     --node-cert-file=/path/to/node_certificate --quote-file=/path/to/quote

 Each node will then immediately restore the public entries of its ledger (``--ledger-file``).
 Because deserialising the public entries present in the ledger may take some time, members are allowed to query the progress of the public recovery by running the ``getSignedIndex`` RPC which returns the version of the last signed recovered ledger entry.
-Once the public ledger is fully recovered, the ``getSignedIndex`` RPC returns ``{"state": "awaitingRecoveryTx"}``.
+Once the public ledger is fully recovered, the ``getSignedIndex`` RPC returns ``{"state": "awaitingRecovery"}``.

 Members are then allowed to send the new network configuration containing the properties of each node in the new network via the ``setRecoveryNodes`` RPC.
 The target node becomes the leader of the new network and applies the new network configuration.
 The new identity (``networkcert.pem`` public certificate) of the network is returned by the RPC command.

 .. note:: It is recommended to submit the ``setRecoveryNodes`` RPC on the node that returns the highest ``"signed_index"`` to the ``getSignedIndex`` RPC.
 This way, the number of transactions recovered is maximised.
-Also note that some of most recent transactions executed before the network crashed may not be recovered as no signature certify their execution (see :ref:`Universal verifiability` for more information).
+Also note that some of most recent transactions executed before the network crashed may not be recovered as no signature certify their execution.

 Similarly to the normal join protocol (see :ref:`Adding nodes to the network`), the initial set of nodes are then allowed to join the public network.